-As street parking can be extremely limited, students are encouraged to take advantage of on-campus parking.
+As street parking can be extremely limited, students are encouraged to take advantage of ENC's oncampus parking lots.
 All vehicles in campus lots, however, must have an ENC parking pass/hangtag prominently displayed.
 Unregistered vehicles on ENC property may be towed away at the owner's expense.
 The parking pass/hangtag is available from the Office of Safety and Security (617-745-3911).
+The first parking hangtag is free but it must be returned upon graduation or withdrawal from the college.
+Students will be charged \$25 for unreturned or additional hangtags.